 Quickly dipping back to a price that won’t make you wince, and a bit of break from the norm, the Creality Ender 3 Pro is the best 3D printer for terrain.
 Yes, it’s one of those plastic FDM 3D printers we mentioned – but, before you start hissing and spitting, you should know Creality Ender printers have diehard fans in RPG communities, and for good reason.

 One of those good reasons is they all have really large build volumes while keeping prices low.
 With the Creality Ender 3 Pro you’ve got 220 x 220 x 250mm to work with, making it ideal for larger projects.
 It’s a superb pick if you’ve already got more models than you can ever feasibly paint (you know who you are) and want to experiment with crafting battlefield terrain and arenas instead.
 No one likes purchasing terrain when they could be buying more minis, so this 3D printer can certainly help you branch out.

-Successfully kickstarted for $8.8million earlier this year, the AnkerMake M5 3D printer won’t be available to buy for a few months yet, but it’s already fanfared as the hot new thing on the 3DP scene.
+Successfully kickstarted for $8.8million in 2022, the AnkerMake M5 3D printer won’t be available to buy for a few months yet, but it’s already fanfared as the hot new thing on the 3DP scene.
 What’s all the fuss about?

 Well, so far, even the best 3D printers are still usually something of a compromise.
 Impressive print quality; ease of use; reliability; affordability: to get one of these, you tend to have to sacrifice one or more of the others.
 With its debut 3D printer, phone charger firm Anker is aiming to provide an authentic all-rounder that scores in all these categories.